 Strawberry butter is a sweet treat for your bread and your belly

 Strawberries are in season!
 At least they are in Florida.
 Plant City, Florida is the Winter Strawberry Capitol of the World, so they say.
-The typical season runs December to March and this particular little town is nestled in-between Brandon and Lakeland plus it's only minutes from southwest Tampa Bay.
+The typical season runs from December to March and this particular little town is nestled in-between Brandon and Lakeland plus it's only minutes from southwest Tampa Bay.

 Friends Melanie and Greg Godec posted their delectable harvest a few weeks ago on their Facebook page.
 I'll show you a quick picture: